1. What will a normal day look like?

 14. What are my options for accommodation and transport?

-The students can rent a room within the facilities of the school or at a nearby property – Domaine de la Tourette – with which the school has a partnership.
+The dancers can rent a room within the facilities of the school or at a nearby property.
 You can also free to find your own arrangements in Fourques or Arles.
 Regarding transportation, the town is small and students can move around by foot, bicycle, bus and train.